Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 #4: Create a Strong Visual First Impression

-And while users no longer gravitate to super polished content, it’s still worth posting photos and videos that are high-res, on-brand, and easy on the eye.
+And while users no longer gravitate to super polished content, it’s still worth posting photos and videos that are on-brand, and easy on the eye:

-Whether it’s bold colors or branded illustrations, make sure you’re scheduling Instagram content that’ll make a good first impression to anyone who visits your profile.
+Whether it’s bold colors or branded illustrations, make sure you’re scheduling Instagram posts that’ll make a good first impression to anyone who visits your profile.

 This way, you can convert them into a follower and potential customer.

-TIP: Later’s Visual Planner will help keep your profile looking on point.
+TIP: Later’s Visual Planner tool will keep your grid looking on point.
 And the best part?
 It’s free.
+Create an account, now

 When picking the right Instagram scheduler for you, it’s important to think about what features meet your needs.

-Upload unlimited photos and videos to your Media Library
+• Upload unlimited photos and videos to your Media Library (including content created in Canva)

-Track and measure your weekly and monthly growth with Later’s Analytics
+• Track and measure your weekly and monthly growth with Later’s Analytics tool

-And if you upgrade to a paid plan, you’ll get even more features including:
+And if you upgrade to a new paid plan, you’ll get even more features including:

 In a nutshell, Later can help you spend less time posting on a whim, and more time growing your business and nurturing your community.

-Plus, with the extra time on your hands, you can take some well-deserved downtime too – especially on the weekends.
+Plus, with extra time on your hands, you can take some well-deserved downtime — especially on the weekends.